 Fun in the Berkshires

 The Berkshires presents the New England that everyone pictures – little towns with white spired churches and rolling green hills.
 The Berkshires in Massachusetts have long been where wealthy people from Boston and New York City fled their cities for a rural idyll.
-Part of that self care is that now the Berkshires are home to well known spa resorts such as Miraval Berkshires Resort and Spa and Canyon Ranch Lenox.
+Part of that self care is that now the Berkshires, and especially Lenox Massachusetts, are home to well known spa resorts such as Miraval Berkshires Resort and Spa and Canyon Ranch Lenox.

 Small Towns in Massachusetts